Last Updated on October 14, 2020

 - Click the ‘Activate’ button that appears when you hover over your theme

-That’s it!
+That’s it.
 Once you’ve installed and activated your new theme, the overall look and feel of your website will be different than before.
-Getting your new theme to look the way you want will take a bit of customization and may get time-consuming.
+Getting your new theme to look the way you want will take a bit of customization and patience.

 Don’t worry though.
-All professional bloggers have gone through these exact growing pains when learning a new theme.
+All professional bloggers go through these exact growing pains when learning a new theme.
 Be sure to read the user’s manual and take advantage of support forums when you run into any issues with your theme.

-If you want help getting your blog on the first page of Google search results, I highly recommend installing Yoast SEO.
+If you want your blog to be on the first page of Google search results, install Yoast SEO.
 It’s widely used by travel bloggers worldwide and seen as the go-to plugin for search engine optimization.
 Yoast SEO has helped improve my search engine presence massively.

 Your blog should load quickly and efficiently, or else people visiting your site might get impatient and leave.
 Autoptimize will help streamline your blog and improve page load speeds, creating a better experience for your readers.